 Whatever the season, weather in the mountains is unpredictable so make sure you are prepared with a repair kit, tools, and warm waterproof layers.
 You should also be aware of wildlife.
 Check Parks Canada’s website for more information about biking safety and wildlife advisories.

-Cyclists planning to use the Bow Valley Parkway should park at the Town of Banff Fenlands Recreation Centre or Train Station parking lots.
-Both are accessible via the Norquay Road entrance to the townsite.
-Learn more about parking in Banff National Park.
+Visitors and cyclists using the Bow Valley Parkway can park their vehicles at the Banff Train Station parking lot accessible via the Mount Norquay Road entrance to the townsite.

 Vehicle access to Johnston Canyon remains available via the Castle Junction interchange on the TransCanada Highway.